CarleeSantel/nee-dcf/README.md

 ### Free Cash Flow Note

-NOTE: Used Standard yfinance for free cash flow (Operating CF − Capex), however it understates NEE's economic earnings because the company spends $9B+ per year in capital expidentures to build regulated return assets.
+Used yfinance for fcf (Operating CF − Capex), but it understates NEE's earnings because the company spends over $9 billion per year in capex to build regulated return assets.

-Instead, model uses **NOPAT as the FCF proxy**:
+Instead model uses **NOPAT as the FCF proxy**:

 ```
 NOPAT = EBIT × (1 − Effective Tax Rate)